fbpx

 3. Keep the focus on what’s important

-As we’ve said, your engineers aren’t meant to be admin specialists; sure it’s necessary for them to collect information as part of their job, but it’s hardly the highlight of their day.
+As we’ve said, your engineers aren’t meant to be admin specialists; sure, they must collect information as part of their job, but it’s hardly the highlight of their day.

 It can be understandably frustrating if they have to collect answers to unnecessary questions or, even worse, ignore them by inputting data into your system that’s useless.
-This only helps to clog up your system and waste time later down the line when someone has to tidy it up again.
+This only helps to clog up your system and waste time when someone has to tidy it up again.

-Instead, by designing forms yourself and having a system that responds to specific situations, it means you can create user-friendly experiences that keep the focus on the data you need and that which is important to get the job done.
+Instead, by designing forms yourself and having a system that responds to specific situations, you can create user-friendly experiences that focus on the data you need and that is important to get the job done.

 Magnifying glass